aaron-lebo/prose/README.md

 Notice how the prose example allows the use of operators and also reads more like natural language.

-If you want to know more about the language, [resources/test.pr](https://github.com/aaron-lebo/prose/blob/master/resources/example.pr) has numerous examples and currently considered the canonical test of compiler.
+If you want to know more about the language, [resources/test.pr](https://github.com/aaron-lebo/prose/blob/master/resources/example.pr) has numerous examples and is currently considered the canonical test of compiler.
 The results of compiling that file are found in [resources/example.clj](https://github.com/aaron-lebo/prose/blob/master/resources/example.clj).
 The parser is written using the incredible [Instaparse](https://github.com/Engelberg/instaparse) library.
 I cannot overstate how cool it is.
 It takes [this grammar definition](https://github.com/aaron-lebo/prose/blob/master/resources/grammar.bnf) and generates an AST.
 It is easily the best lexing/parsing tool I've ever used.
-The compiler attempts to keep expressions on the same line when going from input to output file.
+The compiler attempts to keep expressions on the same line when going from input to output file in order to have more understandable error messages.
 It isn't perfect, but Clojure has terrible error messages anyway, so it can't hurt too much.
-I'm joking.
-Or am I?
+I'm kidding?

 ## why